 Liat Keisary Yahalomi

-In this context, Liat handles a variety of real estate transactions, including the purchase and rental of private and commercial real estate, combination agreements and foreign investment.
+In this context, Liat handles a variety of real-estate transactions, including the acquisition and disposition of luxury residential and commercial properties.

 Interdisciplinary Center Herzliya, LL.B, B.A, 2005

 The New Fair Rent Law – What Do You Need to Know?